OperationSpark/shoutout/README.md

 You'll find the CSS selectors for the main background, header background, and text at the top of the file.
 Save the file and check out your changes.
 You should see some new colors!

 ### Padding
+We could use some more space around the edges of the main content element.
+Find the `ion-content` selector in the CSS file and add padding to all four sides.
+Checkout an example [here](http://www.w3schools.com/css/css_padding.asp) to learn how to do that.
+Save the file and see how much space you've added.
+Adjust the amount of padding on each side until you find an amount you're comfortable with.

 ## Editing and saving in Ionic
 Save files in Cloud 9 by pressing ctrl + S on the keyboard.
 When you save a file there's no need to refresh the page.
 The changes you make are updated in real time as soon as you save.